Azalea Hill Nursery, Inc.

 - The most common problem that azaleas face is problems related to stress.
 Stress is usually attributed to lack of proper maintenance.
 Lack of proper water is the most common causes of stress.
 Improper fertilization, insects, diseases and extreme weather conditions also play a factor.
 When an azalea is stressed the leaves usually turn yellow with the veins in the leaves staying green, this condition is called "chlorosis".
 Chlorosis is sometimes miss-diagnosed as a ph problem.
 While too high or too low of a ph will cause chlorosis, this problem is mostly stress related.
 The solution is to identify the cause of the stress and to change management practices.
 Repeated applications of a nutritional spray may help restore the plant.
 Nutritional sprays contain important minor elements, with iron being the primary element.
 Also, an application of Milorganite has been proven effective in helping the plant cope with problems related to stress.
 Ph is rarely a problem, but if a soil analysis detects a ph problem, then and effort must be made to adjust the ph.
 A low ph can be raised with a prescribed application of dolomite.
 It is a lot easier to raise ph than to lower ph.
 If the ph of the soil were over 6.2, azaleas would not be recommended.
 If you choose to try an attempt to lower the ph, you would use a prescribed application of granulated sulfur or iron sulfate.

 - Fungus is a disease related to excessive moisture.
 Leaf fungus can be identified by brown spots on the leaves or with the leaf turning brown then black and eventually falling off.
 Fungus is not usually a problem in the landscape if one follows good management practices, such as properly monitoring the water.
 If fungus does become a problem, fungicides containing thio-phanate methyl or propiconazole work well.
 These ingredients are found in many types of fungicides available in garden centers.
-They should be listed on the label as active ingredients
+They should be listed on the label as active ingredients.
+Copper is also effective.

 - Root fungus can be a little more difficult to diagnose and treat.
 Root fungus can cause leaves to curl, yellow, or become deformed.
 A plant with root fungus may even wilt even though it is wet.
 This is because the roots are deteriorating and cannot pick up the needed moisture in hot weather.
 Root fungus needs to be treated by a professional applicator using commercial products like Subdue or Aliette.